Description

 • Bauer Audio DPS 3

 This is an end of the road unit.
 A very high torque motor and a high resistance noise free bearing is one of the big advantages of this extremely capable suspended turntable.
-Pitch stability is amazing and is not the only one.
+Amazing pitch stability and w&f.
 Starts and stops faster than a DD one.
 Attention to detail is off the charts and i bet that Willibald Bauer will think of something more to improve it even further.
-The truth is that it would be a very difficult and time consuming task.

-My deck has the very latest and higher spec bearing, improved oil for the bearing and the new higher spec belt, all worthwhile changes.
-An example of how to transform an exemplary turntable into something very special.
+My deck has the very latest upgrades, the all new higher spec bearing, an improved oil formula for this bearing and the new spec belt, all being worthwhile changes thus transforming an exemplary turntable into something very special.

 • SME Series V

-Matches DPS and Zyx.
+Matches with DPS and Zyx.
 But it was a very good match with my previous Pink Triangle turntable and previous cartridges also.
-I no longer use additional damping and in fact i have removed the damping trough and mechanism completely from the arm.
-I also prefer the arm working in static VTF mode, though the dynamic one is good also.
-Having this arm since 1995, trouble free all these years, i expect it to be a top line performer for the years to come.
-Great sense of ease and very close to a live performance.
-Changing the supplied cable is a worthwhile improvement.
+Having this arm since 1994, trouble free all these years, i expect it to be a top line performer for the years to come.
+Great sense of ease, both sonically and operationally, close to a live performance.
+Changing the supplied arm cable is a worthwhile improvement.

 • ZYX 4D ULTIMATE X/HSB2

 This is the higher output (0,48mv) copper version with the silver top base and ZN nut & screws.
-Not a night and day difference between the two versions (L & H), listened to both, actually they are very close, tracking is excellent and perfect between 1,85-1,91gr (easily surpassing manufacturers trackability claimed figures on Ortofon test record) and i guess it can get even lower.
+Not a night and day difference between the two versions (L & H), listened to both, actually they are very close, tracking is excellent between 1,85-1,91gr (easily surpassing manufacturers trackability claimed figures on Ortofon test record), for now my tracking setting is at 1,85gr, and i guess it can get even lower.
 It is dead quiet, never sounding nervous whatever the material, is a natural performer with a touch of warmth.
 Speed, bass, imaging, instrument placing, and info retrieval are completing the picture.
 This is my second ZYX cartridge and in many ways better than my previous Yatra 2 mkII.
 When in need for a change it would still be at the top of my list (in exceed version).

 • Bryston BP-2 MM, TF-2 20 MC STEP UP and PS-3